sowmyakavali/Traffic-Sign-Board-Detection/README.md

  There you can find two notebooks

-    traffic sign board detection.ipynb it is all about how to train the model and
+    Traffic_sign_board_detection.ipynb it is all about how to train the model and

-    testing.ipynb is to perform testing on video file
+    Test_on_video.ipynb is to perform testing on video file